 I know that failure to prevent dogs from chasing or killing a fox may be taken as intent to break the law.
 Anyone who believes that an offence has taken place should report the matter to the police, as the police deal with complaints of illegal hunting.
 I understand that decisions on the arrest and prosecution of those taking part in illegal hunting activities are matters for the police and prosecuting authorities.
 They will, among other things, need to take into account any failure on behalf of the huntsman to prevent the dogs from chasing or killing a fox.
 If anybody is found to be breaking the law on this sort of activity, I would fully welcome prosecutions being brought.

-Trail and drag hunting on the Defence estate remain legal activities provided they are carried out within the provisions of the Hunting Act 2004.
+I understand that trail and drag hunting on the Defence estate remain legal activities provided they are carried out within the provisions of the Hunting Act 2004.
 A range of people and activities are allowed access to the MOD estate subject to prior controls.
-You might be interested to know in 2020-21, the Defence Infrastructure Organisation granted 18 licenses for trail hunting, down from 26 in 2019-20.
+You might be interested to know in 2020-21, the Defence Infrastructure Organisation granted 18 licences for trail hunting, down from 26 in 2019-20.

-I am also aware of the particular case and the awful circumstances of Mini's death, and my thoughts go out to her owner.
-I have seen the Government response to the Mini's Law campaign e-petition, and I am assured that the police can take action where dogs are out of control and dangerous to other animals.
+I am aware of this particular case and the awful circumstances of Mini's death and my thoughts go out to her owner.
+I have seen the Government response to the Mini's Law campaign e-petition and I am assured that the police can take action where dogs are out of control and dangerous to other animals.
 As the response sets out, the Hunting Act makes it an offence to hunt a wild mammal with dogs except where it is carried out in accordance with the exemptions in the Act.
 Of course, anyone who believes that an offence has taken place, including during a trail hunt, should report the matter to the police.

 I appreciate the distress that can be caused by any animal being shot dead, and I am aware of some cases where bolt guns have been used to put down foxhounds.
 I understand that the organisation Keep The Ban called on the National Trust to ban trail hunting on its land.
 I am aware that at the Annual General Meeting in October 2021, members of the National Trust voted to ban trail hunting on its land.
 I am also assured that my ministerial colleagues are committed to ensuring that all animals, whether they are wildlife, domestic animals or racing animals, are put down in a humane way.